 Deborah Templer is a partner in McCarthy Tétrault’s Litigation Group.
 Known for her discerning judgement and dexterity as a litigator, she acts in both commercial and patent disputes and practices nationally in the product liability and class action fields.
 She has acted in a full range of litigation matters before Provincial and Federal courts, tribunals, arbitration panels, and at all levels of appeal including the Supreme Court of Canada.

 Experience as a litigator across practice areas and industries

-Deborah is recognized as a Leading Lawyer, Litigation Star and is named among the Best Lawyers in Canada for commercial litigation in independent publications such as The Canadian Legal Lexpert Directory, Best Lawyers in Canada, and Benchmark Litigation – Canada.
+Deborah is recognized as a Leading Lawyer, Litigation Star and is named among the Best Lawyers in Canada for commercial litigation and product liability in independent publications such as The Canadian Legal Lexpert Directory, Best Lawyers in Canada, and Benchmark Litigation – Canada.

 Deborah maintains one of the preeminent product liability practices in Canada, having spent years defending Canadian manufacturers and their international parent companies against product liability claims, including multi-jurisdictional class actions and statutory health care cost recovery actions.
 These cases span across industries, including the tobacco, vape, pharmaceutical, and consumer products sectors.
 Deborah has become a trusted advisor to a number of the world’s largest manufacturing and pharmaceutical companies, working alongside in-house counsel and external international coordinating counsel to provide practical strategic advice about global litigation strategy.